-Antonio M. Bouza is a technology manager with the U.S. Department of Energy (DOE), Building Technologies Office (BTO).
-He is the Emerging Technologies lead on heating, ventilating, and air conditioning (HVAC), water heating and appliances research.
-He is the U.S. National Executive Committee (ExCo) delegate to the IEA’s Heat Pump Program.
-Previously at DOE, he was a project manager for several rulemakings with respect to energy-efficiency standards.
+Antonio M. Bouza is a Technology Manager with the U.S. Department of Energy (DOE) Building Technologies Office (BTO).
+He is the Emerging Technologies lead for research related to water heating and heating, ventilating, and air conditioning (HVAC).